asyncapi/generator/apps/generator/docs/file-templates.md

 }
 ```

-In real life, to render multiple files, you'll iterate over the array of files as shown in the example below:
+In practice, to render the multiple files, that are generated from the data defined in your AsyncAPI, you'll iterate over the array of schemas and generate a file for each schema as shown in the example below:

 ```js
 /*